-Property owners can influence future energy usage by taking steps to improve the efficiency of their buildings.
-Before planning changes however, facility managers must benchmark their current energy use and determine the best next steps in order to be both thorough and effective.
-To establish realistic goals and appropriately estimate the economics and scope of retrofit projects, a facility manager should always begin with an energy audit.
-We define an energy audit as follows:
+Property owners and facility managers can influence future energy usage by taking steps to improve the efficiency of their buildings.
+Before planning changes however, you have to benchmark current energy use and determine the best next steps in order to be both thorough and effective.

+An energy use analysis or energy audit is an initial evaluation of all facility systems by an experienced energy conservation specialist.
 Over the course of an hour or two, different components of the facility are examined and staff are interviewed to understand how the facility’s systems are being utilized.

 Conducting an energy audit is the first step toward achieving increased energy and financial savings for your business.
-This is what you can expect:

-- Collection of Building Data: An experienced energy engineer should then visit your site and examine all the energy-intensive elements of the building, such as lighting, HVAC, and mechanical systems.
-Throughout the process, the engineer will also interview the facility manager on site to get a better understanding of how the systems are working for the building.
+An experienced energy engineer will then visit your site and examine all the energy-intensive elements of the building, such as lighting, HVAC, and mechanical systems.
+Throughout the process, the engineer will also interview you or the facility manager on site to get a better understanding of how the systems are working for the building.

-- Project Design: Once the information is gathered, the efficiency firm is able to develop a report with initial findings from the energy audit.
+Once the information is gathered, the efficiency firm is able to develop a report with initial findings from the energy audit.
 At Fairbanks Energy, the team will compile the data into a scope of work that analyzes estimated costs versus savings and also understand how to best position the projects to maximize money from the state or local utility.
 From there, a project can then be specifically designed to meet your operational and financial needs.

-Fairbanks Energy has over 30 years of experience performing energy audits at commercial and industrial facilities across the country.
+Fairbanks Energy Services has over 30 years of experience performing energy audits at commercial and industrial facilities across the country.
 We have built relationships with local utilities in order to qualify projects for the highest level of utility incentives.
-Schedule an energy audit today to gain insight into the energy and financial savings available to you.
+Schedule an energy audit today to gain insight into the energy and financial savings available to you!